dqops/dqo/docs/working-with-dqo/creating-custom-dashboard/creating-custom-dashboard.md

 ![select_authorize-s](https://dqops.com/docs/images/working-with-dqo/creating-custom-dashboard/select-authorize-s.png)

-On the screen with parameter settings, select **Allow Enter DQO AI API Key for Looker Studio** option, enter the parameter value as 0, and click on the **Reconnect** button in the top right corner.
+On the screen with parameter settings, select **Allow Enter DQOps AI API Key for Looker Studio** option, enter the parameter value as 0, and click on the **Reconnect** button in the top right corner.

 ![Allow](https://dqops.com/docs/images/working-with-dqo/creating-custom-dashboard/allow-s.png)